 Now that you know how the simulators and emulators differ, let’s list their advantages.

-• The production process is more lean and agile.
+- The production process is leaner and agile.
 The ideal production schedule is the key to delivering a high-quality product.
 The more detailed the production schedule, the higher the chances of success.
 Many industries are adopting agile methods to help speed up the production process and make it iterative and flexible.
 Simulation and emulation software can be used to make strategic decisions, improve product design, and lower costs.

 A regular emulator is good for testing software, characterized by a large number of memory and processing powers to effectively test how many transactions can be processed in a data center.
 You don’t have to wait for physical prototypes and then collect software experience metrics on real hardware to automate testing.
 The simulation process removes both the investment and risk involved in software prototype testing.